Optimization using MATLAB

 end

-One can define this user-defined function at the end of the script for readability.
-Now we shall see how to solve the problem.
+One can define this user-defined function at the end of the script for better readability.
+Now, let’s proceed to see how to solve the problem.

 % Defining the initial point